 - Reside in the property for a continuous period of at least 12 months

 $0 stamp duty or reduced stamp duty for Victorian properties under $750,000

-If you sign a contract in Victoria to buy/build a new property for < $600,000 then you will pay $0 in stamp duty.
+If you sign a contract of sale in Victoria to buy/build a new property for < $600,000 then you will pay $0 in stamp duty.
 Otherwise, If you sign a contract in Victoria to buy/build a new property between $600,001 to $750,000 then stamp duty is significantly reduced and increases on a sliding scale.

 Visit our stamp duty calculator to calculate your expected stamp duty cost.